akgrant43/pharo-snap/README.md

 * pharo - Run the image in headless mode
 * pharo.ui - Run the image (with UI)
+* pharo.newvm - Copy the clean Pharo image and changes file to the working directory.
 * pharo.sqlite3 - Run the sqlite3 command line utility